 All in all, Google Classroom has many advantages going for it.
-It may not be as feature-rich or robust as some of the other options on the list, but for most people who just need an LMS without all of the bells and whistles, Google Classroom is a solid LMS choice.
+It may not be as feature-rich or robust as some of the other options on the list, but for most people who just need an LMS without all of the bells and whistles and who do not mind using the Google ecosystem of products, Google Classroom is a solid LMS choice.

 Another good example of LMS is OpenEdX.
 This open-source LMS comes from edX — a free Massive Open Online Course (MOOC) provider co-founded by Harvard and MIT in 2012.
 Initially envisioned for delivering MOOCs to online students, OpenEdX is quickly becoming a popular system for higher education, enterprise, and government organizations alike.

-Many companies such as McKinsey & Co, Johnson & Johnson, and Microsoft use Open edX to create their online training courses.
-After all, it’s a safe and reliable platform that can be scaled to any size, developed for mobile learning, and has modern capabilities such as AR and VR.
+Many companies, such as McKinsey & Co, Johnson & Johnson, and Microsoft, use Open edX to create their online training courses.
+It’s a reliable platform that can be scaled to any size, developed for mobile learning, and has modern capabilities such as AR and VR.
 Open edX has also been translated into more than 30 languages and can be deployed on any server with a LAMP stack.

 With an easy-to-use interface for instructors and learners alike, Open edX provides a powerful tool for educators of all levels to create online courses in minutes without having to worry about hosting or scaling their content.
-While its’ popularity is not on the level of Canvas or Blackboard, Open edX still has its’ place in the LMS market.
+While its popularity is not on the level of Canvas or Blackboard, Open edX still has its place in the LMS market, especially among larger organizations.